afrl-quantum/gx3500-timing-generator/RegisterMap.md

 Since the Master Clock is not synchronous to the PCI clock, `TIME_HI` should be read before and again after reading `TIME_LO` to detect major roll-overs.
 If the two values of `TIME_HI` differ, the reads should be repeated.

+#### `PLL_CFG`

+Control register for the reconfigurable PLL.
+This register drives and reads a state machine which allows switching the master time reference between the 10 MHz PXI chassis clock and the 80 MHz reference oscillator on the GX3500 board.

 #### `CUR_INSTR`